-- grasping how end users would like to have their problems solved; - projecting how businesses would solve those problems if appropriate tools existed; - understanding what technical solutions for developers might exist to help them implement the functionality businesses would ask for, and where are the boundaries of their applicability.
+- grasping how end users would like to have their problems solved; - projecting how the business would solve those problems if appropriate tools existed; - understanding what technical solutions might exist and where are the boundaries of their applicability.

-In different markets and different situations, the "weight" of each element differs.
-If you're creating an API-first product for developers with no UI components, you might skip the end users' problems analysis; and, by contrast, if you're providing an API to extremely valuable functionality and you're holding a close-to-monopolistic position on the market, you might actually never care about how developers love your software architecture or how convenient your interfaces are for them - as they simply have no other choice.
+In different markets and different situations, the 'weight' of each element differs.
+If you're creating an API-first product for developers with no UI components, you might the skip end users' problems analysis; and, by contrast, if you're providing an API to extremely valuable functionality and you're holding a close-to-monopolistic position on the market, you might actually never care about how developers love your software architecture or how convenient your interfaces are for them, as they simply have no other choice.

-Still, in the majority of cases, we have to deal with two-step heuristics based on either technical capabilities or business demands:
+In the majority of cases, we still have to deal with two-step heuristics based on either technical capabilities or business demands:

-- you might first form the vision of how you might help business owners given the technical capabilities you have (heuristics step one); then, the general vision of how your API will be used to satisfy end users' needs (heuristics step two); - or, given your understanding of business owners' problems, you might make one heuristic "step right" to outline future functionality for end users and one "step left" to evaluate possible technical solutions.
+- you might first form the vision of how you might help business owners given the technical capabilities you have (heuristics step one); then, the general vision of how your API will be used to satisfy end users' needs (heuristics step two); - or, given your understanding of business owners' problems, you might make one heuristical 'step right' to outline future functionality for end users and one 'step left' to evaluate possible technical solutions.

-As both approaches are still heuristic, the API product vision is inevitably fuzzy, and it's rather normal: if you could have got a full and clear understanding of what enduser products might be developed on top of your API, you might have developed them on your own behalf, skipping intermediary agents.
-It is also important to keep in mind that many APIs pass the "terraforming" stage (see the previous chapter) thus preparing the ground for new markets and new types of services - so your idealistic vision of a nearby future where delivering freshly brewed coffee by drones will be a norm of life is to be refined and clarified while new companies providing new kinds of services are coming to the market.
-(Which in its turn will make an impact on the monetization model: detailing the countenance of the forthcoming will make your abstract KPIs and theoretical benefits of having an API more and more concrete.)
+As both approaches are still heuristic, the API product vision is inevitably fuzzy, and it's rather normal: if you could have got a full and clear understanding of what end-user products might be developed on top of your API, you might have developed them on your own behalf, skipping intermediary agents.
+It is also important to keep in mind that many APIs pass the 'terraforming' stage (see the previous chapter) thus preparing the ground for new markets and new types of services - so your idealistic vision of a nearby future where delivering freshly brewed coffee by drones will be a norm of life is to be refined and clarified while new companies providing new kinds of services are coming to the market.
+(Which in its turn will make an impact on the monetization model: detalizing the countenance of the forthcoming will make your abstract KPIs and theoretical benefits of having an API more and more concrete.)

 The same fuzziness should be kept in mind while making interviews and getting feedback.
-Software engineers will mainly report the problems they've got with the technical integrations, and rarely speak of business-related issues; meanwhile, business owners care little about the inconvenience of writing code.
-Both will have some knowledge regarding the end users' problems, but it's usually limited to the market segment the partner operates on.
+Software engineers will mainly report the problems they've got with the technical integrations, and rarely speak of business-related issues; meanwhile, business owners care little about code-writing inconvenience.
+Both will have some knowledge regarding the end users problems, but it's usually limited to the market segment the partner operates on.

-If you do have an access to end users' actions monitoring (see "The API Key Performance Indicators" chapter), then you might try to analyze the typical user behavior through these logs and understand how users interact with the partners' applications.
-But you will need to make this analysis on a per-application basis and try to clusterize the most common scenarios.
+If you do have an access to end users actions monitoring (see the 'API KPIs' chapter), then you might try to analyze the typical user behavior through these logs, and understand how users interact with the partners' applications.
+But you will need to make this analysis on a per-application basis, and try to clusterize the most common scenarios.